-As we get older, it becomes more and more important that we’re getting the right nutrients from the foods we eat.
-For women, that means ones that support healthy hormone levels, disease prevention, and a healthy weight — just to name a few.
-And while it may feel like there are so many “superfoods” to choose from, seaweed really checks all three of these boxes.
+As we get older, it becomes more and more important that we eat foods rich in the right nutrients.
+For women, that means prioritizing snacks that support healthy hormone levels, disease prevention, and a healthy weight — just to name a few.
+While it may feel like there are so many “superfoods” to choose from, seaweed checks all three of these boxes.

 Of course, you know seaweed as the algae that grows in the ocean, but it’s also a delicious treat.
 It’s primarily eaten in Asian countries like Japan and South Korea (if you’re a sushi fan, you’re already onboard), and it’s loaded with nutrients that can boost thyroid health, lower blood sugar, and fight cardiovascular conditions.

-Seaweed benefits the thyroid because it’s rich in iodine — a nutrient the thyroid relies on to make certain hormones.
-Thyroid problems are significantly more common in women, and things get even trickier during and after menopause when we are more likely to become iodine deficient.
-So getting more of it in your diet can help ward off thyroid troubles.
-In fact, one sheet of nori seaweed (the most commonly used seaweed snacks) contains 25 percent of the RDI (recommended daily intake) for iodine, and one teaspoon of kelp contains as much as 59 times the RDI for iodine!
-Seaweed also contains another thyroid boosting nutrient called tyrosine, which is used with iodine in thyroid hormone production.
+So, getting more iodine in your diet can help ward off thyroid troubles.
+In fact, one sheet of nori, the most commonly used seaweed variety, contains roughly 25 percent of the RDI (recommended daily intake) for iodine, and one teaspoon of kelp contains as much as 59 times the RDI for iodine!
+Most varieties also contain another thyroid boosting nutrient called tyrosine, which is used with iodine in thyroid hormone production.

 Not only can seaweed help fight thyroid and blood sugar issues, but it could also help ward off age-related conditions like heart disease.
-Seaweed has been shown in studies to lower cholesterol levels, and high cholesterol levels are a major indicator of heart disease.
+Studies have shown that this sea vegetable lowers cholesterol levels, which is important because high cholesterol levels are a major indicator of heart disease.
 What’s more, seaweed contains fucans — a type of carbohydrate that prevents blood clotting, which can cause heart disease.